edgecase/bird-wave/doc/adding-om-component.md

 of bird.
 Currently, the user can change the selected month in two ways, depending on their device size (as noted in [this post](http://www.neo.com/2014/10/03/responsive-javascript-with-enquirejs)).
 On larger screens there's a month slider, and on smaller screens there's a select box with the list of available months.
-It would be nice to have a + and
-- button on either side of the select box for the user to go to the previous or next month without having to open the select box each time.
+It would be nice to have '+' and '-' buttons on either side of the select box for the user to go to the previous or next month without having to open the select box each time.
 This is exactly what we'll add in this article.

 [Before screenshot]